Blotch3D/Blotch3D/readme.md

     release of MonoGame)

 I haven't investigated it, but MonoGame.Extended seems to provide some but not all of the same features as Blotch3D.
-I'd recommend using both together.
+You could even try using both together, but I don't know any details on how you would share things like the MonoGame 'Game' object and the GraphicsDeviceManager object.
 See [https://www.monogameextended.net](https://www.monogameextended.net/).

 Another alternative is UrhoSharp.
 I haven't looked at it in detail, but